cahidekaya/Dsa210-Project/README.md

 - Data preprocessing and feature engineering
 - Train-test split
 - Model training and evaluation
+- Hyperparameter tuning using GridSearchCV
+- Model comparison using Accuracy, Precision, Recall, and F1 Score
+- Visualization of training, validation, and test performance
 - Prediction of purchasing behavior patterns

 ## Models Used

 - Logistic Regression
+- Decision Tree
+- Random Forest
+-
 ## Current Progress

-The machine learning models are being used to identify patterns related to impulsive purchasing behavior.
-Preliminary results show that time-related features may contribute to predicting purchasing tendencies.
+The machine learning models were evaluated using GridSearchCV and multiple performance metrics.
+Results show that time-related features may contribute to identifying impulsive purchasing behavior patterns.

 ## Tools Used
 - Python